 Being in the Eastern Caribbean, the island is prone to hurricanes, especially from June to November.
 Travelers should monitor local weather updates and have a plan in case of emergencies.

-Crime and safety comparison with other Caribbean countries
+Crime and safety comparison with other Caribbean Countries

 The crime and safety indexes evaluate crime rates and safety, where a high crime index indicates significant crime levels, and a high safety index reflects strong safety conditions.